-The accompanying financial statements have been prepared on the accrual basis of accounting using the economic resources measurement focus in accordance with Governmental Accounting Standards Board ("GASB").
+The accompanying financial statements have been prepared on the accrual basis of accounting using the economic resources measurement focus in accordance with accounting principles generally accepted in the United States of America, as applied to government units, which is established by the Governmental Accounting Standards Board ("GASB").
 The College reports its financial statements as a business-type activity, as defined by GASB Statement 35.
 Business-type activities are those that are financed in whole or in part by fees charged to external parties for goods or services.